Fraction calculator

 Multiply both numerators and denominators.
 Result fraction keep to lowest possible denominator GCD(55, 12) = 1.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - five thirds multiplied by eleven quarters is fifty-five twelfths.
+In other words, five thirds multiplied by eleven quarters equals fifty-five twelfths.

 Rules for expressions with fractions: